City-of-Helsinki/mlops-template/README.md

 0. Runnin an example notebook.
 1. Running the API with corresponding model store env.
 2. Prediction API is available: http://127.0.0.1:8000/predict
-3. Automatically generated online api documentation is available at: http://127.0.0.1:8000/docs
+3. Automatically generated online API documentation is available at: http://127.0.0.1:8000/docs
 4. Real time metrics are available at: http://127.0.0.1:8000/metrics and at the built-in example Prometheus server at http://127.0.0.1:9090

-To pass git version info to container, run with `GIT_BRANCH="$(git symbolic-ref -q --short HEAD)" GIT_HEAD="$(git rev-parse --short HEAD)" docker-compose up` this adds the version to container labels and passes it on to prometheus.
+To pass git version info to container, run with `GIT_BRANCH="$(git symbolic-ref -q --short HEAD)" GIT_HEAD="$(git rev-parse --short HEAD)" MODE=api docker-compose up` this adds the version to container labels and passes it on to prometheus.

-Api predict request sample for the example model:
+API predict request sample for the example model:

     curl -X 'POST' \
       'http://127.0.0.1:8000/predict' \